 You can use a bullet journal even if you don’t like drawing or don’t have time to create elaborate setups.
 Here are simple bullet journal tips including how I use mine.

-Do you find yourself interested in the idea of using a bullet journal but feel intimidated because you tell yourself:
+Are you interested in the idea of using a bullet journal but feel intimidated because you tell yourself:

-- I don’t have the skill to draw
+- I don’t have the skill to draw.
+(Learn how here)

 - I don’t like drawing